 Mental Health Therapist

-Provides direct clinical services to assigned patients, which may involve individual, family, and/or group therapy, crisis intervention, and diagnostic evaluations.
+Provides direct clinical services to assigned patients, including evaluation, individual, family and/or group therapy and crisis intervention.

 Master's degree from a Counsel for Accreditation of Counseling and Related Education Programs (CACREP) accredited program with major course work in mental health counseling.

 1-year experience or equivalent combination of education and experience

 Experience working with transgender and gender diverse individuals as well as knowledge of the WPATH Standards of Care required.

 Sound working knowledge of models of family therapy;

 Knowledge about and ability to implement evidence-informed psychotherapeutic interventions;

 Commitment to and routine demonstration of biopsychosocial approach to care of individuals and families;

 Or an equivalent combination of education and experience.